Removing putty from a PUL nappy cover

 Founding Clean Cloth Nappies admin Anastasia rescues a beloved cloth nappy with stubborn putty residue and marks.

-Removing the putty from this item required additional care as the putty was directly on the polyurethane laminate (PUL) cover.
-It was important to limit the solvent exposure to the PUL.
-Prolonged contact with solvent will damage the glue used to stick the polyurethane to the fabric.
+I knew removing the putty would take a lot of care, as it was directly on the polyurethane laminate (PUL) cover.
+It is important to limit the solvent exposure to the PUL as prolonged contact will damage the glue that sticks the polyurethane to the fabric.

 Removal process